 And then with that plan, do everything you can to make it happen but also be flexible enough that when an opportunity presents itself, that you’re not afraid to say, “You know what?
 I think I ought to give this

 a try.”
-Because there is a great wide world out there in law enforcement full of completely diverse set of possibilities that you could be doing anything from administrative and clerical work to tactical operations with a SWAT team to crisis negotiations, to really putting the puzzle pieces together in a criminal investigation.
+Because there is a great wide world out there in law enforcement full of completely diverse set of possibilities that you could be doing anything from administrative and clerical work to tactical operations with a FBI SWAT team to crisis negotiations, to really putting the puzzle pieces together in a criminal investigator career.
 There is just no end to the possibilities.
 And so, it really is a great opportunity to just explore all of those and see what it is that really peaks your interest.